 Who’s the primary target for your next news announcement?
 You might think it’s your existing customers, your investors or another party altogether.
 However, each of these answers would be wrong – if it were isolated from the others.
 Every announcement your brand makes will reach a wide audience, and you should prepare it with each member of that group in mind.
 This may include:

-Internal managers and team leads, who provide and confirm the details for an announcement;
+- Internal managers and team leads, who provide and confirm the details for an announcement;

-Social audiences looking for an incentive to engage with and share the news;
+- Social audiences looking for an incentive to engage with and share the news;

-Boards of directors and investors with stakes in your company;
+- Boards of directors and investors with stakes in your company;

-Editors and journalists who will choose whether to cover the news;
+- Editors and journalists who will choose whether to cover the news;

-Prospective customers who may or may not be familiar with your brand; and
+- Prospective customers who may or may not be familiar with your brand; and

-Existing customers with brand loyalty you’re working to maintain.
+- Existing customers with brand loyalty you’re working to maintain.